-- (a) The name of the person who allegedly committed the breach and that person's customs code, if any; - (b) that person's physical address, if available; - (c) the penalty notice number; - (d) the number of the section of the Customs Duty Act or number of these Rules that has allegedly been breached; - (e) particulars of the alleged breach and the date on which the breach was committed; - (f) the penalty amount; - (g) due date for payment of the penalty; - (h) the name and contact details of the customs officer issuing the notice; and - (i) a note drawing attention to the fact that - - (i) prosecution can be avoided if the person elects to have the matter summarily settled by paying the penalty before the due date; and - (ii) an objection may in terms of section 208 be lodged against the amount of the penalty.83
+- (a) The name of the person who allegedly committed the breach and that person's customs code, if any; - (b) that person's physical address, if available; - (c) the penalty notice number; - (d) the number of the section of the Customs Duty Act or number of these Rules that has allegedly been breached; - (e) particulars of the alleged breach and the date on which the breach was committed; - (f) the penalty amount; - (g) due date for payment of the penalty; - (h) the name and contact details of the customs officer issuing the notice; and - (i) a note drawing attention to the fact that- - (i) prosecution can be avoided if the person elects to have the matter summarily settled by paying the penalty before the due date; and - (ii) an objection may in terms of section 208 be lodged against the amount of the penalty.103

-82 See definition of "due date" in section 1 of the Customs Duty Act.
+102 See definition of "due date" in section 1 of the Customs Duty Act.

-83 Note that an objection in terms of section 203 of the Customs Duty Act can only be lodged against the amount of the penalty and not against the imposition of the penalty.
+103 Note that an objection in terms of section 203 of the Customs Duty Act can only be lodged against the amount of the penalty and not against the imposition of the penalty.

-CHAPTER 12 JUDICIAL MATTERS84
+CHAPTER 12 JUDICIAL MATTERS104

-Notification to exonerate registered agents and directors, administrators and trustees from prosecution (section 218(1)(b) or (2)(b))
+Notification by registered agents and directors, administrators and trustees to exonerate themselves from liability for offences (section 218(1)(b) or (2)(b))